logo

 When a capo is over tightened in place 'behind the fret' it stretches the strings down toward the fingerboard, raising the pitch slightly.
 The more the capo stretches the strings, the more they rise in pitch.

 But don't our fingers press and stretch the strings all the way down to the fingerboard anyway?
 Actually no. Contrary to common belief, normal fingertip pressure does not press strings down to the fingerboard ... not even close.
-If you've ever played an instrument like a pipa, where there is no fingerboard directly below the string, you know that it feels surprising normal.
-Unless there's some strenuous over- playing afoot, guitarists' fingers actually "tightrope walk" on the strings ... pressing the strings only slightly lower than the frets, NOT down to the fingerboard.
+Unless there's some strenuous over-playing afoot, guitarists' fingers actually "tightrope walk" on the strings ... pressing the strings only slightly lower than the frets, NOT down to the fingerboard.
+If you've ever played an instrument like a pipa, where there is no fingerboard directly below the string, you know that it feels surprising normal, but it becomes strikingly clear that your fingers and strings are "hydroplaning" above the fingerboard.

-The moral of the story: When applying a capo, use the minimum pressure required to attain clear tone and buzz-free playing.
+The moral of the story: When applying a capo, use good capo placement and the minimum pressure required to attain clear tone and buzz-free playing.
 That said, now consider the following.

 Capo Placement